konnov/protocols-made-fun/_posts/2024-09-12-zksync-governance.md

 ![Model checking results]({{ site.baseurl }}/img/zkgov-fast6.png)

 **Degrees of confidence**.
-As can be seen from the short overview of Quint techniques, random simulation is the most straightforward and the fastest technique among the three.
+As can be seen from the short overview of the Quint techniques, random simulation is the most straightforward and the fastest technique among the three.
 However, it provides us with the lowest degree of confidence.
-For instance, the probability of just choosing three specific transactions (e.g., `SecurityCouncil::SoftFreeze`, `SecurityCouncil::HardFreeze`, and `SecurityCouncil::Unfreeze`) out of 20 available transaction types in that order would be $\frac{1}{20^3} =
+For instance, the probability of just choosing three specific transactions (e.g., `SecurityCouncil::SoftFreeze`, `SecurityCouncil::HardFreeze`, and `SecurityCouncil::Unfreeze`) out of 20 available transaction types in that order would be $\frac{1}{20^3} = \frac{1}{8000}$.
-\frac{1}{8000}$.
 If we multiply this probability by the probability of choosing the right payloads, we will see that the chance of producing a right sequence of transactions is quite low.
 The imprecision of this technique is compensated by the speed of executing a single transaction sequence.
 In our experiments, this technique has indeed missed multiple invariant violations.

 Randomized symbolic execution provides us with much better guarantees.
 As in the case of random simulation, this technique may miss an invariant violation, when